About

 Common questions

-No. The gallery is sorted by industry (coaching, SaaS, restaurants, etc.) so you can browse sites that look like your world.
+No. The gallery is sorted by industry — fashion, software, food and drink, and so on — so you can browse sites that look like your world.
 The quiz asks plain questions.
 No design vocabulary needed.

-A named style profile, like "Clean & Confident" or "Bold & Editorial", plus a shortlist of gallery entries that match.
+A named style profile — “Clean & Confident”, “Bold & Editorial” and so on — plus a shortlist of gallery entries that match it.
 We email it to you so it's there when you sit down to brief someone.

-You answer a short set of questions about your audience, goals, pages, and budget.
+You answer a short set of questions about your audience, goals, pages and budget.
 The generator produces a structured PDF brief.
-It costs $27, once.
+It costs $10, once.
 No subscription.

 Yes.
 Every entry is reviewed manually before it goes in.
-We don't pull from any automated feed.
+Nothing is pulled from an automated feed.

 Still have a question?